 2. Taj Mahal, Agra

 The Taj Mahal is an ivory-white marble mausoleum located in Agra is one of the seven wonders of the world.
 The most spectacular feature is that it is an epic in marble stone, The Taj! dome that surmounts the tomb.
-Taj mahal is one of the most recommended travel destinations for it interior and exterior decorations.
+Taj Mahal is one of the most recommended travel destinations for its interior and exterior decorations.

 Established Year: 1631- 1653

 Constructed by: Shah Jahan

 Location: Dharmapuri, Forest Colony, Tajganj, Agra, Uttar Pradesh 282001

 Entry Fee: Rs.
 20 (Indian), Rs.
 510 (Citizens of SAARC and BIMSTEC Countries), Rs.
 750 (Foreign tourist ), Below 15 Year free